cole-trapnell-lab/ATAC-Pipeline-Dev/README.md

 module load pysam/0.8.1
 module load coreutils/8.24
-path/to/runall.py -R [Flowcell run directory] -O [Path to output folder] -P [Prefix you want on output files] -p 10
+path/to/runall.py -R [Flowcell run directory] -O [Path to output folder] -P [Prefix you want on output files] -p 10 --keep_intermediates
 ~~~~

 To execute, run `qsub runcall.sh`

 The first argument of runall.py is the full path to your flowcell data.
 The second argument is the full path to where you want the output to go.
-The third argument is optional, and gives each output file an experiment prefix.
+The third argument is optional, and gives each output file an experiment prefix. --keep_intermediates tells the pipeline to keep all the intermediate files which lets you restart where you were when something goes wrong.
+A good idea to have it if there's a chance something will get messed up.

 (example: `runall.py -R /net/shendure/vol9/seq/170607_NS500488_0394_AHVHL5BGX2 -O /net/trapnell/vol1/hannah/Projects/tests/ -P hifT -p 10`)